Sunderdhunga Kanakata Pass Trek

 This trail follows the same route as that of the adjacent glaciers of Pindari and Kafni, before separating at the village of Khati.
 The trek takes you through dense forest, some of the remote villages of Kumaon and then to the ravine of the Sunderdhunga river to the beautiful campsite of Kathaliya, which then acts as your Exploratory base camp of the beautiful valley.
 Here you are surrounded by some of the most beautiful peaks in the region.
 Trek upto Maiktoli base camp and then to the Baluni top, Sukhram caves offers a spectacular view of the surrounding, something which will remain with your forever..
 Devi kund, is a small hike from Baluni Top.

 With great views from the campsite of Devikund, we put Panwali Dwar on our back and trek further up towards Nag Kund and then the Kanakata Pass.
 As the terrain slowly becomes difficult and extremely rocky, the desire to stand atop Kanakata Pass becomes stronger too.

 After leaving behind the campsite of Banakar, we head for the ultimate - The cross over of Kanakata Pass.
 Its a difficult day, not the ascent, but the terrain on the other side of the pass is extremely treacherous.
 A knowledgeable guide and fit, fearless trekkers make a good team for this trek.

 We had started our treks from October 2020 and since then we have served many trekkers without any problems related to covid.
 Thanks to our safety protocol and SOW.

-Covid Negative RT-PCR Test Report Is Mandatory To Trek With Us.
+Covid Negative RT-PCR Test Report or Vaccination Certificate Is Mandatory To Trek With Us.